-Indexing is a passive market index or other .strategy that seeks to mimic or exceed the returns of a designated
+Indexing is a passive investment strategy that seeks to mimic or exceed the returns of a designated market index or other proxy.

 For practical reasons, investors usually don't purchase all of the securities in an index.
 Doing so would be very expensive and time-consuming.
 Thus, investors usually have three choices when using an index strategy.
 They can choose a very narrow index that represents only a small portion of the market (such as the American Stock Exchange Biotech Index).
 Investors also can purchase a random sample of securities in an index (this is called a sampling approach) or they can purchase a set number of securities in each segment of an index (this is called a stratified approach).
 Some research suggests that investors can nearly replicate an index's performance by purchasing as few as 40 of the index's underlying securities.

-However, the fact that the investor must first select an appropriate underlying securities to purchase is why indexing is not a totally passive strategy.
-It usually involves more transaction costs than the buy-and-hold strategy and it also involves more active reinvestment of the proceeds and even rebalancing if the changes.
-These factors also the investor's returns be somewhat different than the 's returns.
-This is why the easiest way to implement indexing is to simply purchase of an or ETF that tracks a particular and let the fund manager handle many of these duties (for a fee, of course).to pursue and then decide which
+However, the fact that the investor must first select an appropriate index to pursue and then decide which underlying securities to purchase is why indexing is not a totally passive strategy.
+It usually involves more transaction costs than the buy-and-hold strategy and it also involves more active reinvestment of the proceeds and even rebalancing if the index changes.
+These factors also mean the investor's returns will be somewhat different than the index's returns.
+This is why the easiest way to implement indexing is to simply purchase shares of an index fund or ETF that tracks a particular index and let the fund manager handle many of these duties (for a fee, of course).